bstillman/bgbackup/README.md

 # bgbackup

+bgbackup is a MySQL ecosystem wrapper script for setting up a daily database backup routine.
+It can be configured to run different types of backups, and send a status email upon completion.

-bgbackup works with MariaDB, Percona, MySQL, Galera, etc.
+bgbackup works with MariaDB, Percona, MySQL, Galera Cluster, WebscaleSQL, etc.

 The backups are done with xtrabackup/innobackupex. bgbackup supports multiple backup types, such as: